-Danielle Hodgson B.Bus
+Danielle Hodgson B.Bus, MAICD, GDAF

 Danielle is Partner and Investment Advisor with Crestone Wealth Management.
 Danielle joined the Board in 2016.
-She holds a Bachelor of Business International Trade and Retail Management and is an accredited Stockbroker.
-Danielle is a member of the Risk Committee and the Remuneration and Nominations Committee.
+She holds a Bachelor of Business International Trade and Retail Management and is an accredited investment advisor.
+Danielle is a member of the Remuneration and Nominations Committee.

 Stephen James B.E.
-(Hons), GAICD appointed as Director in May 2017
+(Hons), GAICD

 Stephen holds a Bachelor of Engineering degree and is a Graduate of the Australian Institute of Company Directors.
-He has been a Director of APRA regulated organisations for over 18 years.
+He has been a Director of APRA regulated organisations for over 20 years.
 He has a strong interest and skills in Governance and Risk Management.
+Stephen is the Chair of the Risk Committee

-Company secretary
+Company Secretary

-The Company Secretary is Ross Harland.
-Mr Harland was appointed to the position of Company Secretary in 2013, and is the Finance Manager and Public Officer of the Company.
+The Company Secretary is Peter Leonard-England.
+Mr Leonard-England was appointed to the position of Company Secretary in June 2019, and is the Chief Financial Officer of the Company.
+Ms Sharon Waterhouse (CEO) and Mr Steven Murray held the position at other times during the financial year.